-Whatever you do, just make sure that when you go grocery shopping at your local supermarket or fishmonger, that the fish is fresh.
+Whatever you do, just make sure that when you go grocery shopping at your local supermarket or fishmonger, that the fish is absolutely fresh.

 The eyes should be pure and glossy, skins should be slimy and not dry at all.
 The fish must feel firm and fat.
 If it feels mushy and soft and smells funny, get rid of it.

 How To Clean Fish: Fresh Sardines

-If you are really not comfortable with cleaning fish, just don’t do it.
+If you are really not comfortable about how to clean fish, just don’t do it.

 Of course it is a bloody little job and then there is also that faint fishy aroma filling your nostrils all the time.
 It comes with the fish.
 But if you’re lucky, then your fishmonger might want to clean the fish for you.

 Unfortunately my local supermarket and fishmonger charge double the price for ready cleaned fillets… so I prefer to do it myself.
 It still costs peanuts, I’m not going to lie.
 But if I can clean them myself, I’ll do it.
 I enjoy it!